 The book explores themes of determination, persistence and self-confidence, but has a central focus on bullying — in particular, the subtle, underhanded social bullying often experienced by primary school-aged girls.
 The character of Carly represents the ‘frenemy’ that many young girls encounter — a strong, popular girl who seems to be their friend, but whose behaviour is often actually manipulative and mean.

 While girls often gravitate towards ‘frenemies’, preferring to stay on their good side and remain part of their social group, Turning Cartwheels introduces the idea that there are alternatives, and that children should choose their friends based on kindness, and having fun together.
 A sensitive and compassionate guide to finding true friendship, this story will help any young person struggling to find friends who make them feel like they belong.

-Amy Adeney has worked as a fitness instructor and in entertainment PR as well as primary school teaching.
-Her special interest in literacy education in the early years led to her developing Busy Bookworms, with a mission to inspire in children a love of books and reading.
-Her two crazy children as well as her crazy life experiences provide endless inspiration for her stories, which she hopes will in turn inspire many young readers and future writers.
+Amy Adeney is a primary school teacher with a special interest in Literacy education in the early years.
+She writes books, hosts Storytime and runs workshops as part of her mission to inspire in children a love of books and reading.
+Previously, Amy has worked as a fitness instructor and in entertainment PR, as well as developing Busy Bookworms.
+Her two crazy children as well as her crazy life experiences provide endless inspiration for her stories, which she hopes will in turn inspire many future writers.